Current ratio: What it is and how to calculate it

 Other measures of liquidity and solvency that are similar to the current ratio might be more useful, depending on the situation.
 For instance, while the current ratio takes into account all of a company’s current assets and liabilities, it doesn’t account for customer and supplier credit terms, or operating cash flows.

 To measure solvency, which is the ability of a business to repay long-term debt and obligations, consider the debt-to-equity ratio.
 This ratio compares a company’s total liabilities to its total equity.
-It measures how much creditors have provided in financing a company compared to owners and is used by investors as a measure of stability.
+It measures how much creditors have provided in financing a company compared to shareholders and is used by investors as a measure of stability.
 A highly leveraged company is generally a riskier investment.

 Bottom line